 Andrew Smith has 32 years’ experience in the food industry, including radical wholefood co-operatives, a range of different bakery operations, consultancy, training and education.
 He now runs specialist sourdough bakery Bread and Roses in Northumberland.

-Kitty Tait is the teenaged co-owner of The Orange Bakery in Watlington, Oxfordshire, working with her dad to serve up sourdough bread to their local community.
-She’s passionate about making Real Bread available to everyone.
+Kitty Tait is the co-owner of The Orange Bakery, working to serve up sourdough bread to their local community.
+Aged just 15, Kitty and her dad opened their shop in Watlington, Oxfordshire in May 2019.
+Kitty says that she’s passionate about making Real Bread available to everyone.

 Helen Underwood is the owner of White Cottage Baking School near Cambridge.
 A former baker, she now teaches bread-making in the UK and Europe.
 She champions local millers and her work emphasises the importance of provenance and sustainability.